linksmart/nifi-client-certificate-authentication-setup/README.md

 2. If you have configurations files to add to the Nifi instance, simply put them into `./nifi/conf`.
 Typically, you can put in the following files:
     - `flow.xml.gz`: this file contains the current processor setup on the Nifi canvas
     - `./templates/*.xml`: template files

+3. The repository also comes with scripts to help you import existing cert file into truststore.
+Put your cert file (`DER` format) into `./secrets` and run the following command:
+    ```bash
+    docker run -it --rm -v "$PWD/secrets":/usr/src/secrets \
+        -w /usr/src/secrets --user ${UID} openjdk:8-alpine \
+        /usr/src/secrets/import-certificates.sh \
+        [cert file name] [truststore password]
+    ```
+    The above command will generate the `truststore.jks` in `./secrets`.

  ## Notes
  1. When you specify the `DNAME` environment variable in `./start.sh`, it is